Frequently Asked Questions

 • Non-profit Board of Directors is broad-based and representative of the community, providing greater accountability and a collaborative approach to decision making;

-• Insulates local government from actual or perceived liability for program content, Allows local government to focus on accountability rather than arbitrating programming and content issues.
+• Insulates local government from actual or perceived liability for program content.
+Allows local government to focus on accountability rather than arbitrating programming and content issues.

-Q: What services will CMAC provide?
+Q: What services does CMAC provide?

 1. Manage Public, Educational, and Government Access Channels

-Administration of cable access resources on a non-discriminatory basis under the guidance and direction of a representative, community based, non-profit Board of Directors.
+Administration of cable access resources on a non-discriminatory basis under the guidance and direction of a representative, community based, non-profit board of directors.